ziorwebdev/easy-file-uploader/README.md

 # Easy DragDrop File Uploader

-**Easy DragDrop File Uploader** is a WordPress plugin that integrates a drag and drop uploader with Elementor Pro Forms, allowing seamless file uploads with advanced features like image previews, drag-and-drop, and asynchronous uploads.
+**Easy DragDrop File Uploader** is a WordPress plugin that integrates a drag and drop uploader with Elementor Pro Forms and Contact Form 7 (CF7), allowing seamless file uploads with advanced features like image previews, drag-and-drop, and asynchronous uploads.

 ## Features